TomSssM/MyCodewars/snippets/git-cheatsheet.md

 $ git push origin master:cool-master
 ```

+Now the remote's `cool-master` branch is the same as our local `master` branch.

 It tells GIT: push the local `master` branch to remote BUT don't try to merge it with the remote's `master` branch,
 instead merge it into the remote's `cool-master` branch ( or, if `cool-master` doesn't exist on remote, create it ).